Mortimer333/box/README.md

 pass: admin

 # Architecture
-For this project I've used DDD with Ports & Adapters to make this framework-agnostic application (as specified in a task).
+For this project I've used DDD with Ports & Adapters to make this framework-agnostic application.

 # Tests
 For tests, I'm using [Codeception](https://codeception.com/docs/Introduction) library.